alanreidt/javascript-fundamentals-note/README.md

 ## Program execution
 It's an important thing to understand how program is executed in JavaScript, this will help you to grasp *Hoisting* and detect errors in the code, correlated to variables.

-In the essence, the section will show you how JS engines use a Lexical Environment, an Execution Context and an Execution Stack during evaluation of a program.
+In the essence, the section will show you how JS engines use a Lexical Environment, an Execution Context and Execution Stack during evaluation of a program.

 There are 2 phases of a program execution: the Creation phase and the Execution phase.

 ### Creation phase
 During that phase, an Execution Context with a Lexical Environment are created and the Environment Record is pre-populated with all identifiers (variables, functions, etc.) of the context.
-Then the Execution Context is put into an Execution Stack.
+Then the Execution Context is put into Execution Stack.

 Variables are initialized first, then functions (so that a function would rewrite the variable with the same name).
 Function declarations are declared and initialized (function name and body are stored in the memory).
 Variables (including function expressions, classes expressions, etc.) too, but: `var` variables are assigned with `undefined` value, `let` and `const` variables with `uninitialized` state.